dhyan-rai/cs30-major-project/proposal.md

 # Project description

-My project will be about...
+My project is going to be a basic first person shooter

 ## Needs To Have List
-- thing 1
+- character movement
-- thing 2
+- shooting bullets
+- fairly well designed 3d models

 ## Nice to Have List
 - other thing 1